ycpcs/cs330-fall2023/labs/sockets_intro.md

     - What happens?
     - Why?
  - _Extra Credit_ Experiment with the code, surprise me.
-    - Do not be afraid to explore and brake it.
-Learn form it.
+    - Do not be afraid to explore and break it.
+Learn from it.

 ### References
   - [Linux socket interface](https://linux.die.net/man/7/socket)